ecresp1el/organoid-roi-tool/README.md

 ### Plotting ROI Growth

-Run the plotting helper to generate consistent area and growth curves with the shared minimal style:
+Run the plotting helper to generate consistent area, growth, and distribution plots with the shared minimal style:

 ```
-python -m dcxspot_play.plot_growth --prefix exp1
+python -m dcxspot_play.plot_growth --prefix exp1 --div-start 11
 ```

 The script reads `<project-root>/roi_measurements.csv` by default (using `dcxspot_config.json`) and writes PNGs to `<project-root>/plots/`.
+Outputs include the time-series area trace, the fold-change growth curve, and a per-timepoint area box plot.
+Set `div_start` in `dcxspot_config.json` (or pass `--div-start`) so day_00 maps to the DIV value you expect (e.g., DIV11).
 Use `--prefix` to label different experiments; override `--output-dir` only when you intentionally want a different destination.

 ---